S

 Ahmed Ali, 'The Anguished Heart: Mir and the Eighteenth Century', from The Golden Tradition: An Anthology of Urdu Poetry, selected, translated, and with an introduction by Ahmed Ali.
 New York: Columbia University Press, 1973.
 Pp. 23-54: [on this site]

 Faruqi, Shamsur Rahman, 'The Poet in the Poem; or, Veiling the Utterance.'
-From A Wilderness of Possibilities: Urdu Studies in Transnational Perspective (a festschrift in honor of C. M. Naim). d. by Kathryn Hansen and David Lelyveld.
+From A Wilderness of Possibilities: Urdu Studies in Transnational Perspective (a festschrift in honor of C. M. Naim).
+Ed. by Kathryn Hansen and David Lelyveld.
 New Delhi: Oxford University Press, 2005), pp. 173-91.
-DRAFT version, rather than the final published form: [on this site]
+DRAFT version, rather than the final published form: [on this site].
+A finalized version published later: [on this site]

 Garcin de Tassy, M., trans. and ed., intro.
 Conseils aux Mauvais Poetes, Poeme de Mir Taki.
 Paris: Dondey-Dupre, 1826.
 [French]